ggauravr/flightstream/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ### Development Workflow